angelgvalentin/hello-world/README.md

 # hello-world
 First time using Github <br>
-This repository is me getting the basic if Github.
+This repository is me getting the basics of Github.
 Still have alot to learn about the world of software engineering.